Kate Winslet reveals what she was missing when filming sex scenes

-The actress became a guest of Samira Ahmed’s podcast, in which she spoke about the filming of bed scenes in the film “Titanic”.
+The actress became a guest of the Samira Ahmed podcast, in which she spoke about the filming of bed scenes in the film “Titanic”.
 According to Winslet, it would be easier for her to act in explicit episodes if there were intimate scene coordinators on the set.

 And it seems that since then she decided to take this responsibility into her own hands.
 In a podcast, the actress admitted that in the new HBO project “Mer from Easttown” she took on the role of coordinator of intimate scenes.